grafana/explore-traces/docs/sources/choose-a-view/index.md

 ### All services view

-The **All services** view is the default view when you first open Explore Profiles.
+The **All services** view is the default view when you first open Traces Drilldown.

 ![The All services view](../images/explore-profiles-homescreen.png)